-On an average, I get around 60+ SMS messages on my phone daily.
+On average, I get around 60+ SMS messages on my phone daily.
 Of these only less than five are messages are important enough for me to take a look at.
 Most messaging apps make managing these texts a pain since the few important ones get lost in the swarm of spam.

-After trying out quite a few apps from Google play, I settled on this great app which I’ve been using for a few months now to manage my messages.
+After trying out quite a few apps from Google Play, I settled on this great app which I’ve been using for a few months now to manage my messages.

 Organize the Mess

 Microsoft’s Garage Project team has an app for Android phones called SMS Organizer, which has a few tricks up its sleeve.
 The most prominent feature is that the app sorts out incoming messages into three categories

 - The Inbox features only messages it feels you need to look at.

 - Transactional ones are automated messages which you receive like bills, payment messages from banks, orders details, OTPs and others.